 When the strawberries come out of the oven, they will look a bit dehydrated and dull.
 I brushed sugar syrup on the strawberries to help rehydrate them and give them a bit of a nicer shine for serving.
 To make the sugar syrup, take 1 tablespoon of sugar and 1 tablespoon of boiling water and mix until the sugar is dissolved and allow to cool before using.

 I’d like to say that this recipe freezes well (and I assume it does) but it never lasts that long at my house.
 Usually I will make one for company, and eat the second one the following day!
+One of my favorite Russian desserts.
 Hard to explain, easy to make, part Russian cheesecake, part Russian brioche bun, fully delicious.
 Bon Appetit! Приятного аппетита!

 - 2 medium eggs